drseg/swift-fsm/README.md

 }
 ```

 `SuperState`  takes a `@resultBuilder` block like `define`, however it does not take a starting state.
-The starting state is taken from the `define` statement in which it is used.
-Pass a `SuperState` instance to a `define` call  will add the transitions declared in the `SuperState` to the other transitions declared in the `define`.
+The starting state is taken from the `define` statement to which it is passed.
+Passing a `SuperState` instance to a `define` call will add the transitions declared in the `SuperState` to the other transitions declared in the `define`.

 If a `SuperState` instance is given, the `@resultBuilder` argument to `define` is optional.